EFSCOIN/Efscoin/README.md

 ### How to change the default Language, Keyboard layout, Display mode or Boot Partition etc.

-Edit the `recovery.cmdline` file in the root NOOBS directory and append the following arguments where relevant:
+Edit the `recovery.cmdline` file in the root EFSCOIN directory and append the following arguments where relevant:
 - `lang=<two-letter language code>` (e.g. `lang=de` or `lang=en`)
 - `keyboard=<two-letter layout code>` (e.g. `keyboard=de` or `keyboard=us`)
 - `display=<display mode number>` (e.g. `display=1` or `display=3`)